Donald Trump Thanks Harry Reid for Another Supreme Court Pick

-President Donald Trump thanked former Democrat Senate Majority Leader Harry Reid on Thursday for ending the Senate filibuster on confirming judges.
+President Donald Trump thanked former Democrat Senate Majority Leader Harry Reid on Thursday for weakening the Senate filibuster on confirming judges.

 “Thank you very much Harry, I hope you are enjoying your evening,” Trump said at a campaign rally in Jacksonville, Florida.

-“Remember that it was Harry Reid that made this all possible,” Trump said, referring to the former Senate Majority Leader who in 2013 ended the requirement for a two-thirds majority (60 votes) to confirm judges.
+“Remember that it was Harry Reid that made this all possible,” Trump said, referring to the former Senate Majority Leader who in 2013 ended the requirement for a two-thirds majority (60 votes) to confirm most judicial appointments, with the exception of Supreme Court justices.

+Years later, Senate Majority Leader Mitch McConnell used the precedent of Reid’s decision to similarly lower the vote threshold for Supreme Court confirmations.

 Under President Donald Trump, Republicans have been able to confirm Supreme Court judges with a simple majority.